EGI-Federation/glue-validator/README.md

 ## Installing from source

-This procedure is not recommended for production deployment, please consider using packages.
+This procedure is not for production deployment, please consider using packages.

-* Build dependencies: None
+- Build dependencies: None
-* Runtime dependencies: openldap, python
+- Runtime dependencies: openldap, python3.

 Get the source by cloning this repository and do a `make install`.